groundUofT888/Attention-to-voting-among-different-socio-demographic-groups-in-Brazil/README.md

 -   Raw and intermediate data files used in the original paper and this report can be found in `inputs`

--   `R` scripts used to simulate, test, acquire, and clean the data can be found in `scripts`
+-   `R` scripts used to simulate, test, acquire, and clean the data can be found in `Scripts`